jtauber/pyuca/README.md

 ``Collator`` can also take an optional filename for specifying a custom collation element table.

+You can also import collators for specific Unicode versions, e.g. `from pyuca.collator import Collator_8_0_0`.
+But just `from pyuca import Collator` will ensure that the collator version matches the version of `unicodata` provided by the standard library for your version of Python.

 ## How to cite it

 Tauber, J. K. (2016). pyuca: a Python implementation of the Unicode Collation Algorithm.
 The Journal of Open Source Software.
 DOI: 10.21105/joss.00021